VickythoEros/monolith-to-microservices-project/Classroom_Project_Instructions/Part_III_TravisCI.md

 ### Create Dockerhub Repositories

 Log in to https://hub.docker.com/ and create four public repositories - each repository corresponding to your local Docker images.
+  - docker --version # print the version for logging

 * `reverseproxy`
 * `udagram-api-user`